-One European Championships quarter-final appearance and a maiden World Cup qualification later, however, and they are no longer living off crumbs.
-These Football Times sat down recently with Arnar Bill Gunnarsson, Technical Director of the Icelandic FA (KSÍ), just days after they had secured their passage to Russia 2018.
+One European Championship quarter-final appearance and a maiden World Cup qualification later, however, and they are no longer living off crumbs.
+These Football Times sat down with Arnar Bill Gunnarsson, Technical Director of the Icelandic FA (KSÍ), just days after they had secured their passage to Russia 2018.

-Some of his thoughts on his side’s historic rise were to be expected, others were a little surprising, but one thing that shone through was his pride that comes with being part of this organisation and a country of 325,000 that has held the best sides in the world to account.
+Some of his thoughts on his side’s historic rise were to be expected, others a little surprising, but one thing that shone through: his pride that comes with being part of this organisation and a country of 325,000 that has held the best sides in the world to account.

-Progressing from a qualification group where four of the six teams had been at the European Championships last summer presented a significant task.
+Progressing from a qualification group where four of the six teams had been at Euro 2016 presented a significant task.
 Following a successful campaign of tremendous football during which Iceland conceded just one goal, Arnar Bill explained the emotions that the nation and he himself hold after the historic win earlier this month.

 “What we mostly feel is pride, pride and enjoyment.
 The group was so strong; Ukraine, Croatia, Turkey, all were in the Euros, then Finland and Kosovo are also very strong.
 First and foremost we are proud of winning the group.
 Had we finished second we would have been faced with meeting Italy or another strong nation.”

 Perhaps the players could have been forgiven for considering the job done.
 After all, they are a quarter the size of the previous smallest nation to reach the finals – Trinidad & Tobago in 2006 – and can hardly be expected to be targeting the latter stages of the tournament itself.
 “Yes, they were relieved.
 We were in the position of many teams playing Iceland; we were supposed to win.
 It is difficult to go into a match you are supposed to win, like the match against Kosovo.
 The players have not finished their ambitions, we are not going to Russia as tourists.
 No way.”